Doberman

 Bathing Routine

 Dobermans do not need frequent baths.
-A bath every 4 to 6 weeks is good enough, but this can be less frequent depending on the lifestyle.
+A bath every 2 to 3 months is sufficient, but this can be less frequent depending on lifestyle.
+Be sure to dry them thoroughly.

 Nail Trimming